LXiong/AdViewSDK-IOS-README-File-Imp/README.md

 ##I.	Register and get SDK

-1. Visit AdView’s website http://www.adview.com to register an account.
+1.Visit AdView’s website http://www.adview.com to register an account.
-2. Login and select “Publise app” in “My Product”
-3. Select “iOS” as application platform, complete the relative information according to the prompts and you will get the unique SDK key.
+2.Login and select “Publise app” in “My Product” 3.Select “iOS” as application platform, complete the relative information according to the prompts and you will get the unique SDK key.

-4. Configurate your app in “App Management” , enter the ad ID of the platform in “unset” , turn on the switch , set the total ad amout to 100%, then save.
+4.Configurate your app in “App Management” , enter the ad ID of the platform in “unset” , turn on the switch , set the total ad amout to 100%, then save.
 If more platfomrs are needed, click “add ad platform”  in the upper right conner.
 We suggest the amout of the platform is usually 1 to 3.

-5. Home-> iOS SDK download, or App Management -> iOS SDK download, you can get AdViewSDK iOS kit there.
+5.Home-> iOS SDK download, or App Management -> iOS SDK download, you can get AdViewSDK iOS kit there.

-6. Integrated iOS SDK is a mobile ad optimizer specially provide to iOS developers for free, aiming at helping developers easily maximize their ad revenues.
+6.Integrated iOS SDK is a mobile ad optimizer specially provide to iOS developers for free, aiming at helping developers easily maximize their ad revenues.
 Based on the App mutual push of ad integration, it helps increasing users for the apps rapidly.
 At the meantime we combine with lots of ad platforms and app stores, opening a green channel to serve the developers.

 Integrated iOS SDK includes the following contents: